- Broadening minor

-In this minor students dive into the world of behavioral change in the digital age.
-Students become familiar with the unprecedented possibilities digital media offer for supporting positive behavior change.
-Also, they learn how behavioral and communication strategies can be used to promote happy, healthy and sustainable lifestyles.
-Topics covered include but are not limited to eHealth, online peer interaction, social influence, social network campaigns, artificial intelligence (e.g., targeting and tailoring, data analytics), influencer marketing, and gamification.
+You dive into the world of behavioral change in the digital age.
+You become familiar with the unprecedented possibilities digital media offer for supporting positive behavior change.
+Also, you learn how behavioral and communication strategies can be used to promote happy, healthy, prosocial and sustainable lifestyles.
+Topics covered include but are not limited to eHealth, online social influence, artificial intelligence (e.g., targeting and tailoring), influencer marketing, and gamification.

-While working on the solution is a team effort, students will be working on their personal-professional development as well.
-All students are individually asked to determine personal learning goals and think about how they want to achieve those goals by developing activities within the course.
-Students receive guidance and coaching from a broad team of EUR academics specialized in digital media, communication and behavior change.
+While working on the solution is a team effort, you will be working on their personal-professional development as well.
+Mentored by your group lecturer and peers, you determine personal learning goals and think about how you want to achieve those goals by developing activities within the course.
+You receive guidance and coaching from a broad team of EUR academics specialized in digital media, communication, and behavior change.
 Moreover, several behavior and communication professionals will host activities.

 After completing this minor, you will be able to:

-- Define, explain and critically discuss complex behavioral issues in the domain of health and sustainability by applying relevant theoretical and empirical insights from (health) psychology and behavioral science.
+- Define, explain and critically discuss complex behavioral issues in the domain of health, digital wellbeing, diversity and inclusion, intimate relationships and love, or sustainability by systematically applying relevant theoretical and empirical insights from (health) psychology, behavioral science and communication science.

-- Systematically design a solution to tackle a complex behavioral issue in the domain of health or sustainability by applying relevant theoretical and empirical insights from (health) psychology, behavioral science, communication science, and data science.
+- Systematically design a solution to tackle a complex behavioral issue in the domain of health, digital wellbeing, diversity and inclusion, intimate relationships and love, or sustainability by applying relevant theoretical and empirical insights from (health) psychology, behavioral science, communication science, and data science.

-- Showcase the solution (e.g., intervention/ communication campaign) in a professional and persuasive presentation to convince fellow students, teachers and societal stakeholders of your ideas.
+- Showcase the solution (e.g., intervention) in a professional and persuasive presentation to convince fellow students, teachers and societal stakeholders of your ideas.

 - Independently set up personal-professional learning goals and substantiate how you want to achieve those goals by developing activities within the course.

 The minor will be open for international students.
 For this reason, all the material and activities will be in English.
 The language used in class will be English.
-The assignments should be made in English (reflections on personal-professional development may be made in Dutch).
+The group assignments should be made in English, individual assignments may be made in English or Dutch.

 Because this minor is interdisciplinairy in nature, we encourage students from all educational backgrounds to participate.